bungle/lua-resty-validation/README.md

 So depending on email field's state this will add a class to input element (e.g. making input's border red or green for example).
 We don't care about unvalidated (e.g. when the user first loaded the page and form) state here.

+## Changes

+The changes of every release of this module is recorded in [Changes.md](https://github.com/bungle/lua-resty-validation/blob/master/Changes.md) file.

 ## License

 `lua-resty-validation` uses two clause BSD license.